Arthur Morris/BIRDS AS ART

 Gear Questions and Advice

-This image was created on 23 December 2020 at Indian Lake Estates, FL.
-Working from my vehicle, I used the handheld Canon RF 100-500mm f/4.5-7.1L IS USM lens (at 500mm) and the highly touted 45MP Canon EOS R5 Mirrorless Digital camera body.
-ISO 1000.
-Exposure determined using the in-camera histogram and confirmed as perfect by RawDigger: 1/2000 sec. at f/7.1 (wide open) in Manual mode.
-AWB at 8:20am on sunny morning.
+This image was created on 5 February 2021 down by the lake at ILE.
+Working away from my vehicle, I used the handheld Canon RF 100-500mm f/4.5-7.1L IS USM lens (at 500mm) and the highly touted 45MP Canon EOS R5 Mirrorless Digital camera body.
+ISO 1250.
+Exposure determined via test image/histogram evaluation: 1/2500 sec. at f/7.1 (wide open) in Manual (M) mode.
+RawDigger showed to be a slight over-exposure.
+(In retrospect, an EC of +2 would have been perfect.)
+AWB at 8:24am on a mostly sunny morning.

-Image #1B: Topaz Sharpen AI on the Black Vulture landing with wings swept back image
+Image #1B: The Topaz Sharpen AI scene capture for the Black Vulture landingimage

 Typos